Aviation Heritage Lincolnshire

 Part one.

-Christopher Francis Allison, (b.
-1925, 3007708, Royal Air Force) answers questions from school children about what it was like to fly in a Lancaster.
-He served as a flight engineer and was demobbed after two years…
+Chris Allison served as a flight engineer.
+He answers questions from school children about what it was like to fly in a Lancaster.

-George Arthur Bell, (b.
-1925), grew up in Lincolnshire.
+George Bell grew up in Lincolnshire.
 He was called up to the Army and was posted to India and Burma.
-George was demobed in 1946.

-Leading Aircraftsman Richard Moore served as ground crew at RAF Locking, RAF Squires Gate and RAF Wickenby.
-He joined up at age eighteen and completed his basic training in Linconshire.
-He worked on the several types of aircraft.
-He was able to…
+Richard Moore served as ground crew at RAF Locking, RAF Squires Gate and RAF Wickenby.

 Anne Blood served as a WAAF at RAF Kirton in Lindsey and in Europe post war.